JonJagger/cyber-dojo/readme.txt

  called parse_c_assert is assumed to exist and is called to parse the output of running the tests.
  If you use a new unit test framework you will need to add a new regexp'ing ruby function.

-3:max_run_tests_duration
+2:max_run_tests_duration
   This is the maximum number of seconds the dojo-server allows an increment to run in (the time starts after all the increments files have been copied to the sandbox folder).
-  This is reloaded on each increment to allow the sensei to vary it's value during the kata if necessary.
+  This is reloaded on each increment to allow the sensei to vary the value during the kata if necessary.